 Use Pipelines-as-Code with GitLab Webhook #

-Pipelines-As-Code supports on GitLab through a webhook.
+Pipelines-as-Code supports GitLab through a webhook.

-Follow the pipelines-as-code installation according to your Kubernetes cluster.
+Follow the Pipelines-as-Code installation according to your Kubernetes cluster.

 Create GitLab Personal Access Token #

-Create a Repository and configure webhook #
+Create a Repository and configure webhook

 There are two ways to create the Repository and configure the webhook:

-Create a Repository and configure webhook using the tkn pac tool #
+Create a Repository and configure webhook using the tkn pac tool

-Below is the sample format for tkn pac create repo
+Below is the sample format for tkn pac create repo:

 $ tkn pac create repo